haskell/hie-bios/README.md

 ```

 Here you can see two important features:
-  * We provide a mapping from a filepath to component.
+  * We provide a mapping from filepath to component.
     * That way, we specify that a file such as `./src/HIE/Bios.hs` belongs to the component `lib:hie-bios`.
   * The filepath can be a file.
     * This is convenient if components are overlapping.

-This way we specified for our whole project, which component needs to be compiled given a source file.
+This way we specified which component needs to be compiled given a certain source file for our whole project.

 #### Debugging a `cabal` cradle

-If you find that `hie-bios` can't load a certain component or file, you may run `cabal repl <filename>` and `cabal repl <component name>` to see if `cabal` succeeds building the components.
+If you find that `hie-bios` can't load a certain component or file, you may run `cabal repl <filename>` and `cabal repl <component name>` to see if `cabal` succeeds in building the components.
 Chances are that there is a problem and if you fix that, `hie-bios` will succeed to load the project.

 Also, see notes for [testing your configuration](#testing-your-configuration).